-- 1. Would this position contribute to the curriculum of other departments or programs?
-If so have you discussed this request with other departments and programs that might benefit from this position?
-Do you have a plan for how you might spread teaching responsibilities for this position between your department or program and others? - 2.
-What is the relationship of this request to the contemporary state of your field or discipline? - 3.
-What is the role (historical, current, projected) of the requested position within your field or discipline? - 4.
-What is the anticipated contribution of the requested position to the department's/program's curriculum?
-Would your curriculum be viable without this position?
+- 1. How does this request reflect your sense of the current state of your discipline, and your sense of its future? - 2.
+What is the role (historical, current, projected) of the requested position within your field or discipline? - 3.
+What is the anticipated contribution of the requested position to your department's/program's curriculum?
+Would your curriculum be viable without this position? - 4.
+How would this position contribute to college-wide programs or college-wide degree requirements?